odorgergo/ada-rag/project/README.md

 # Research questions

 - Does the density of the location of tweets correspond to population densities?
-Or are the tweets significantly more concentrated in cities?
 - Can we reconstruct the Röstigraben only based on the language of tweets?
-- Are there any spikes in activity and do they correspond to particular events (e.g. referendums)
+- Can we collect a set of political tweets?
+If so, are there any spikes in political activity and do they correspond to particular events (e.g. referendums)?
-- How involved are swiss people in politics on twitter?
-Which areas are most involved?

 # Dataset